How to Know If Your Child Has Hand, Foot and Mouth Disease

 Viruses cause hand, foot and mouth disease.
 It spreads through contact with nose, throat or blister fluids, or bowel movements – for example, if you change a diaper and touch your eyes, nose or mouth before washing your hands.
 It can also spread by touching contaminated surfaces or breathing air after a sick child coughs or sneezes.
 Your child will be the most contagious during the first week of illness.

 Keep your child at home until he or she is well.
-There is no specific treatment, but according to Anandhi Gunder, MD, a Pediatrician at Rainbow Euclid Pediatrics, you can help your little one feel more comfortable with:
+There is no specific treatment, but according to pediatrician Anandhi Gunder, MD, you can help your little one feel more comfortable with:

 - Medications to reduce pain and fever, such as acetaminophen or ibuprofen